Black Isle: Description

 Despite its name, the Black Isle is not an island but a peninsula, surrounded on three sides by the sea – the Cromarty Firth to the north, the Beauly Firth to the south, and the Moray Firth to the east.

 On the fourth, western side, its boundary is broadly delineated by rivers.
 The River Conon, which divides Maryburgh from Conon Bridge, defines the border in the north-west.
 The south-western boundary is variously considered to be either a minor tributary of the River Beauly separating Beauly (in Inverness-shire) and Muir of Ord (on the Black Isle in Ross and Cromarty), dividing the two counties and also delineating the start of the Black Isle; or alternatively, the River Beauly itself, thus including Beauly in the Black Isle despite its official placement in Inverness-shire.

 There are modern road bridges across the Cromarty and Beauly Firths, which carry the A9 trunk road across the heart of the Black Isle.
 The last remaining ferry is a summer service from Cromarty to Nigg.
 The North Coast 500 scenic route crosses the base of the peninsula.

 The Black Isle is close to railway stations at Inverness and along the Far North Line to Dingwall, as well as Inverness Airport and the cruise ship terminal at Invergordon.
 There are a number of hotels and B&Bs on the Black Isle itself, with many more nearby.

 Land use is primarily arable farming and forestry.
 Since the Kessock Ferry across the Beauly Firth was replaced by the bridge, the Black Isle has become something of a commuter zone for Inverness.

 The whole of the Black Isle is part of the Presbytery of Ross.

 The Black Isle has a wide variety of wildlife including several legally protected areas.
 It is particularly known for the chance to see bottlenose dolphins at close range, either from wildlife boat operators in Avoch and Cromarty or from the beach at Chanonry Point between Rosemarkie and Fortrose.

 Castles

-Castles on the Black Isle (whether ruinous or otherwise) include Castlecraig, Redcastle, and Kilcoy Castle.
+Castles on the Black Isle (whether ruins, or otherwise) include Castlecraig, Redcastle, and Kilcoy Castle.
 Cromarty House stands on the site of former Cromarty Castle and is built in part from its reclaimed stone and timbers.
-Kinkell Castle has been recently restored.
-Former castles of the Black Isle for which there are no physical remains include Tarradale Castle, Castle Chanonry of Ross and a mound indicating the former site of Ormond Castle.
+The tower house, Kinkell Castle was restored in the late 1960s by the well- known sculptor, Gerald Laing.
+Former castles of the Black Isle for which there are no physical remains include Tarradale Castle, Chanonry Castle and a mound indicating the former site of Ormond Castle.